Pytheas: Thule

-The explorer Richard Francis Burton in his study of Thule stated that it had had many definitions over the centuries.
+In his study of Thule, the explorer Richard Francis Burton stated that it had had many definitions over the centuries.
 Many more authors have written about it than remembered Pytheas.
 The question of the location of Pytheas' Thule remains.
 The latitudes given by the ancient authors can be reconciled.
 The missing datum required to fix the location is longitude: "Manifestly we cannot rely upon the longitude."

-Pytheas crossed the waters northward from Berrice, in the north of the British Isles, but whether to starboard, larboard, or straight ahead is not known.
+Pytheas crossed the waters northward from Berrice, in the north of the British Isles, but whether to starboard, port, or straight ahead is not known.
 From the time of the Roman Empire all the possibilities were suggested repeatedly by each generation of writers: Iceland, Shetland, the Faroe Islands, Norway and later Greenland.
 A manuscript variant of a name in Pliny has abetted the Iceland theory: Nerigon instead of Berrice, which sounds like Norway.
 If one sails west from Norway one encounters Iceland.
 Burton himself espoused this theory.

 The standard texts have Berrice presently, as well as Bergos for Vergos in the same list of islands.
 The Scandiae islands are more of a problem, as they could be Scandinavia, but other islands had that name as well.
 Moreover, Procopius says (De Bello Gothico, Chapter 15) that the earlier name of Scandinavia was Thule and that it was the home of the Goths.
 The fact that Pytheas returned from the vicinity of the Baltic favors Procopius's opinion.
 The fact that Pytheas lived centuries before the colonization of Iceland and Greenland by European agriculturalists makes them less likely candidates, as he stated that Thule was populated and its soil was tilled.